oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

     Open a web browser to [http://localhost:8989](http://localhost:8989) to view the Spring Admin web user interface.

-    Click on **TODO** to view the "wallboard" which shows all of the discovered services.
+    Click on the **Wallboard** link in the top menu to view the "wallboard" which shows all of the discovered services.
 Spring Admin discovers services from the Spring Eureka Service Registry.

    ![Spring Admin Wallboard](images/obaas-spring-admin-1.png)

-1. Do something

-   instuctions
+   Each hexagon represents a service.
+Notice that this display gives you a quick overview of the health of your system.
+Green services are healthy, grey services have reduced availability and red services are not healthy.
+You can also see information about how many instances (i.e. pods) are available for each service.

+1. View information about a service

+   Click on the **Customer** service.
+You will see a detail page like this:

    ![Customer service details](images/obaas-spring-admin-2.png)

+   On this page, you can see detailed information about service's health, and you can scroll down to see information about resource usage.
+The menu on the left hand side lets you view additional information about the service including its environment variables, the Spring beans loaded, its Spring configuration properties and so on.
+You can also access metrics from this interface.

-1. Do something
+1. View endpoints

-   instuctions
+   Click on the **Mappings** link in the left hand side menu.
+This page shows you information about the URL Path mappings (or endpoints) exposed by this service.
+You will notice several endpoints exposed by Spring Actuator, which enables this management and monitoring to be possible.
+And you will see your service's own endpoints, in this example the ones that start with `/api/v1/...`:

    ![Customer service endpoint list](images/obaas-spring-admin-3.png)

 ## Task 4: Explore Spring Eureka Service Registry

-xyz
+Spring Eureka Service Registry is an application that holds information about what microservices are running in your environment, how many instances of each are running, and on which addresses and ports.
+Spring Boot microservices register with Eureka at startup and it regularly checks the health of all registered services.
+Services can use Eureka to make calls to other services, thereby eliminating the need to hard code service addresses into other services.

 1. Start a port-forward tunnel to access the Eureka web user interface